aayushML-tech/Deep-Learning-Models-for-Financial-Time-Series-Forecasting/README.md

 ## Usage

-Each model lives in its own notebook.
-Launch Jupyter:
+Launch Jupyter and run any notebook's cells in order:

 ```bash
 jupyter notebook
 ```

-Open any of the three notebooks and run all cells in order.
-Each notebook will:

-1. Download and preprocess data for all seven tickers
-2. Train the model for 30 epochs
-3. Print test-set evaluation metrics
-4. Generate a next-day close prediction and a 3-year comparison plot for **every** trained stock
+Each notebook will download and preprocess data for all seven tickers, train for 30 epochs, print test-set metrics, and generate a next-day prediction plus a 3-year comparison plot for every stock.

-To predict a single stock instead of all of them, call the prediction helper directly (it's defined inside each notebook):
+To predict a single stock, call the helper defined in each notebook:

 ```python
 predict_next_day("AAPL")
 ```

-Only the seven tickers the model was trained on are supported; passing any other symbol returns an error message.
+Only the seven trained tickers are supported; any other symbol returns an error message.

 ## Configuration

-Common settings near the top of each script:

 | Setting | Value | Where |
 |---------|-------|-------|